yzerlaut/old_physion/physion/Ca_imaging/README.md

 N.B. we extract the available information form the `xml` Bruker file, see here [an example file](./Bruker_xml/TSeries-190620-250-00-002.xml).

 ## Preprocessing and analysis

+The fluorescence variations "dF/F0" were computed as followed. "dF" was the raw fluorescence corrected by the neuropil.
+"F0" was the sliding raw fluorescence (not corected by the neuropil), this setting impedes that the few ROIs with weak intrinsic signals and high neuropil signal would ge a F0 close to 0 and thus potentially high "dF/F0" values.
+This settings leads to relatively low values for the "dF/F0" variations (compared to the setting where "F0" also has the neuropil substraction).

-The preprocessing step and some analysis are documented in the [demo notebooks](../../notebooks)
+The preprocessing step and some analysis are illustrated in the [demo notebooks](../../notebooks).